GRY8/dasom/README.md

 # Portfolio Project

-Making a cost-free, easily manageable site by using Notion and Github.
+Making a cost-free, easily manageable site by using Notion, Embed Notion, and Github.

-Special thx to Notion Embed.